-Like Jim Bark, Ely was a pioneer in the search for the LDM and was in a position to know all the original players except for Jacob Waltz himself.
+Like Jim Bark, Ely was a pioneer in the search for the Dutchman and was in a position to know all the original players except for Jacob Waltz himself.
 In his twenty-five years with Bark, he came as close as anyone to unraveling the truth of the mystery.
-That said, Sims Ely’s legacy in the Dutchman story leaves us with some curious questions, strange inaccuracies, and contradictions to other well-respected sources.
+That said, Sims Ely’s legacy in the Dutchman story leaves us with some curious questions, strange inaccuracies, and contradictions with other well-respected sources.

 In my retelling of the legend, I’ve tried to clarify as best I can where information is sourced from, particularly by tracing it to either the Petrasch/Thomas or Holmes camps.
-In his book “The Lost Dutchman Mine”, Ely not only sites his extensive interviews with Thomas and the Petrasches, but he fails to even mention Dick Holmes.
+In his book The Lost Dutchman Mine, Ely cites his extensive interviews with Julia Thomas and the Petrasch family, but he fails to even mention Dick Holmes.
 Strangely contradicting other accounts, Ely gives an entirely different version of Waltz’s last days.
 As near as he comes to mentioning Holmes or Gideon Roberts is to say that some “unknown” person snuck into Julia’s house while they were at Waltz’s funeral and stole the gold ore Waltz had left her.

 Ely’s book continues in this direction, detailing several stories that have since formed the bedrock of Dutchman lore.
-Included in these accounts are his versions of “The Two Soldiers”, “Joe Deering”, and Dr. Thorne stories.
+Included in these accounts are his versions of the Two Soldiers, the Joe Deering, and the Dr. Thorne stories.
 All these accounts he delivers with an uncanny collection of details, references, and corroborating anecdotes.
 Echoes of these tales have been re-told for generations now and have certainly influenced countless Dutch Hunters in their quests.
-Ely writes with such convincing authority on the subject and his reputation is so sterling, it is easy to see how someone would accept his words as gospel.
-The fact of the matter, however, is that there are many glaring inaccuracies that considering their placement, cast doubt on much of his work.
+Ely writes with such convincing authority on the subject and his reputation is so sterling that it is easy to see how someone would accept his word as gospel.
+The fact of the matter, however, is that there are many glaring inaccuracies that cast doubt on much of his work.

 It is not my intent to discredit or slander Mr. Ely, by all accounts the man is a veritable saint in the pantheon of Dutch Hunters.
-Considering his background in journalism, his extremely detailed narrations and meticulously documented references, as well as a certain license toward embellishment should be expected.
-As readers, we also expect the product of this to be as factually accurate as possible.
+Personally, I suspect there was a certain amount of embellishment and misdirection in his text.
+As readers, we also expect the product of his work to be as factually accurate as possible.
 What we have is something else entirely, begging the question of whether it was intentional misdirection and, if so, why?